balancing self care and ambition: why rest isn’t the opposite of drive

 Based on Pencavel, 2014

-A 2024 study of Korean workers confirmed this pattern at scale: those working 52 or more hours per week experienced a 5-6% higher rate of health-related productivity loss compared to those working 40 hours [4].
+A study of Korean workers found that those working 52 or more hours per week experienced a 5-6% higher rate of health-related productivity loss compared to those working 40 hours [4].
 The overwork didn’t add capacity.
 It subtracted it.
 And the losses showed up as both absenteeism and presenteeism — physically present but mentally checked out.

 For people wrestling with self care vs ambition, this research reframes the question entirely.
 Rest isn’t the thing standing between you and your goals.
 Chronic overwork is.
 The ambitious person’s instinct to push harder is, past a threshold, the very thing undermining the results they’re chasing.